Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-5.md

 - Old software is another problem.
   - When you run old software on your machine, you expose yourself to cybersecurity attacks that take advantage of software bugs.
-  - **Software bugs** An error in software that causes unexpected results.
+  - **Software bugs** are errors in software that causes unexpected results.

 - Update your software constantly.

-- **Software management** Includes many tasks such as installing, updating, and removing software.
+- **Software management** includes many tasks such as installing, updating, and removing software.
   - You want to make sure a worker's computer has all the software required for their job.

 ### Installing, Updating, and Removing Software on Windows

-- **Git** A version control system that helps keep track of changes made to files and directories.
+- **Git** is a version control system that helps keep track of changes made to files and directories.

 - Remember to mirror the bit architecture of your CPU (32-bit or 64-bit) and mirror accordingly.

-- **.exe** A file extension found in Windows for an executable file.
+- **.exe** is a file extension found in Windows for an executable file.

 - Sometimes after installing new software, your system prompts you to reboot.
 Make sure you do.
   - There might be system files or processes that also need to restart for your new software to work correctly.